Nick Cordero’s GoFundMe Nears $1 Million, Days After The Actor Passed Away From COVID-19

-Fans and friends of Broadway star Nick Cordero have contributed almost $1 million to the star’s GoFundMe page.
+Fans and friends of Broadway star Nick Cordero have contributed almost $1 million to his GoFundMe page.
 This news comes as the A Bronx Tale actor passed away from coronavirus on Sunday evening after a months-long battle.
-The funds will be given to Nick’s wife, Amanda Kloots, and the couple’s one-year-old son, Elvis Eduardo Cordero.
+The funds will be given to Nick’s wife, Amanda Kloots, and the couple’s 1-year-old son, Elvis Eduardo Cordero.

 Friends and fans were quick to support Amanda, who the organizers describe as “always one of the first to offer assistance to those in need.”
 Over 18,000 people have donated to the campaign since it began.
-Amanda has provided almost daily updates on Nick’s condition throughout the star’s battle.
-For several months the star’s wife was unable to visit the hospital due to restrictions.
+Amanda had provided almost daily updates on Nick’s condition throughout his battle.
+For several months, she was unable to visit the hospital due to coronavirus-related restrictions.
 Amanda relied on FaceTime calls and updates from the nurses.

 “I have followed your story from day one and prayed harder each and every day,” a contributor shared.